p2panda/handbook/spec/README.md

 ## Introduction

-p2panda is a protocol for publishing and reading structured data in a decentralized network of peers.
-Messages are signed and published by clients using [Bamboo](https://github.com/AljoschaMeyer/bamboo) data structures which get replicated over the network to other peers. p2panda allows for decentralized or federated network topologies or even hybrids of these and aims at running in webbrowsers without giving up on its cryptographic features.
+p2panda is a protocol for publishing and reading structured data in a decentralised network of peers.
+Messages are signed and published by clients using [Bamboo](https://github.com/AljoschaMeyer/bamboo) data structures which get replicated over the network to other peers. p2panda allows for decentralised or federated network topologies or even hybrids of these and aims at running in web browsers without giving up on its cryptographic features.

 ## Features